 The Department of Recreation, Parks and Cultural Activities offers an afterschool program at the Jerome "Buddie" Ford Nature Center.
 This nature-oriented afterschool Program provides fun, imaginative ways to enrich your child's experience both indoors and out.
 With an excellent child to adult ratio (8:1), we give your child a personal and structured learning environment.

 Program is currently accepting online enrollment!
 Registration fee is $350 per month.
 Bus transportation is available from City of Alexandria public schools.
-Snacks are included in registration fee.
+Snacks, supplies, and field trips are included in registration fee.
+Sibling discount and financial aid available for qualified households.

 For additional information about the program, or if you have any questions, email MJ, Program Coordinator at email@example.com.